MHaringa/insurancerating/docs/reference/add_smoothing.md

 aliases.
 New code should use the readable method names above.
 Both forms produce the same smoothing specification.

+### Choosing the smoothing scale

+`scale` determines the actuarial meaning of a shape constraint.
+With `scale = "relativity"`, the smoother is fitted to the ordinary tariff relativity \\R(x)\\.
+An increasing-concave specification therefore lets the relativity rise while its absolute increments become smaller.
+This is the default and preserves the interpretation of existing calls.

+With `scale = "log_relativity"`, the same specification is fitted to
+\\\log R(x)\\ and transformed back with [`exp()`](https://rdrr.io/r/base/Log.html).
+The resulting tariff still contains ordinary positive multiplicative relativities.
+An increasing-concave smooth on this scale implies diminishing proportional premium increments: for any fixed admissible increment \\h\\,
+\\R(x+h)/R(x)-1\\ cannot increase as \\x\\ increases.
+The standard relativity plot shows the overall effect;
+`autoplot(type = "incremental_change", step = h)` displays this finite
+proportional change directly.

+For example, an insured-amount effect may still increase while another 100,000 produces progressively smaller percentage increases at higher sums insured.
+This can be a useful regularisation assumption where observations become sparse in the upper tail.
+It is not a general actuarial requirement: credible evidence of accelerating proportional risk, structural differences at high values, material interactions, or a variable without a meaningful positive scale may justify `scale = "relativity"`, a less restrictive smoothing method, or a revised model specification.
+Shape constraints should stabilise poorly supported behaviour, not override strong evidence.

 ### Basis dimension and polynomial degree

 For `"spline"`, `"gam"` and the shape-constrained methods, `k` specifies